rigazilla/ispn-4-okd/embedded-cluster-dns-ping/README.md

 # A S2I Java playground with Infinispan cluster
-This is a very simple example on how to run an Infinispan cluster over OKD using Infinispan Java libraries
+This is a very simple example on how to run an Infinispan cluster over OKD using Infinispan Java libraries.
+It's an S2I project so should be easy to play and experiment with it.
+Enjoy.
 ## Run
 Open a terminal and execute the following:
 ```